 Introducing the Emotional Freedom Technique (EFT)

 For centuries, the Chinese have been utilizing EFT as a way to release negative emotions.
 The art follows the principles of acupuncture by making physical contact with key neurological pathways in the body, also known as pressure points.
 By applying just the right pressure to these spots, the body conducts energy to alleviate stress and its related symptoms such as headaches, pains, and tension.
-Unlike acupuncture, EFT is 100 percent needle-free and requires a “chanting” practice in conjunction with physical touch on pressure points.
+Unlike acupuncture, EFT is 100 percent needle-free and requires a “chanting” practice in conjunction with physically touching pressure points.

-Essentially, it’s the practice of replacing a “negative” feeling with a positive one, or lessening the perceived negativity of a particular mindset or thought.
+Essentially, it’s the practice of replacing a “negative” feeling with a positive one or lessening the perceived negativity of a particular mindset or thought.
 You know what they say, “everything is perception.”
 EFT takes it a step further by asking the practitioner, “Why do I perceive that to be negative?”
-By confronting the thoughts head on and addressing their roots, those who practice EFT can overcome feelings that are unconsciously limiting success, joy, positivity, gratitude, and abundance.
+By confronting the thoughts head-on and addressing their roots, those who practice EFT can overcome feelings that are unconsciously limiting success, joy, positivity, gratitude, and abundance.

 How It Works